corda/corda/docs/source/protocol-state-machines.rst

    .. sourcecode:: kotlin

       @Suspendable
-      open fun receiveAndCheckProposedTransaction(): SignedTransaction {
+      private fun receiveAndCheckProposedTransaction(): SignedTransaction {
           val sessionID = random63BitValue()

           // Make the first message we'll send to kick off the protocol. val hello = SellerTradeInfo(assetToSell, price, myKeyPair.public, sessionID)

-          val maybeSTX = sendAndReceive<SignedTransaction>(TRADE_TOPIC, otherSide, buyerSessionID, sessionID, hello)
+          val maybeSTX = sendAndReceive<SignedTransaction>(otherSide, buyerSessionID, sessionID, hello)

           maybeSTX.validate {
-              // Check that the tx proposed by the buyer is valid. val missingSigs = it.verify(throwIfSignaturesAreMissing = false)
+              // Check that the tx proposed by the buyer is valid. val missingSigs: Set<PublicKey> = it.verifySignatures(throwIfSignaturesAreMissing = false) val expected = setOf(myKeyPair.public, notaryNode.identity.owningKey)
-              if (missingSigs != setOf(myKeyPair.public, timestampingAuthority.identity.owningKey))
+              if (missingSigs != expected)
-                  throw SignatureException("The set of missing signatures is not as expected: $missingSigs")
+                  throw SignatureException("The set of missing signatures is not as expected: ${missingSigs.toStringsShort()} vs ${expected.toStringsShort()}")

               val wtx: WireTransaction = it.tx
               logger.trace { "Received partially signed transaction: ${it.id}" }

-              checkDependencies(it)
+              // Download and check all the things that this transaction depends on and verify it is contract-valid,

-              // This verifies that the transaction is contract-valid, even though it is missing signatures. serviceHub.verifyTransaction(wtx.toLedgerTransaction(serviceHub.identityService))
+              // even though it is missing signatures. subProtocol(ResolveTransactionsProtocol(wtx, otherSide))

-              if (wtx.outputs.sumCashBy(myKeyPair.public) != price)
+              if (wtx.outputs.map { it.data }.sumCashBy(myKeyPair.public).withoutIssuer() != price)
-                  throw IllegalArgumentException("Transaction is not sending us the right amounnt of cash")
+                  throw IllegalArgumentException("Transaction is not sending us the right amount of cash")

-              // There are all sorts of funny games a malicious secondary might play here, we should fix them:
-              //
-              // - This tx may attempt to send some assets we aren't intending to sell to the secondary, if
-              //   we're reusing keys!
-So don't reuse keys!
-              // - This tx may include output states that impose odd conditions on the movement of the cash,
-              //   once we implement state pairing.
-              //
-              // but the goal of this code is not to be fully secure (yet), but rather, just to find good ways to
-              // express protocol state machines on top of the messaging layer.

               return it
           }
       }

-That's pretty straightforward.
+Let's break this down.
 We generate a session ID to identify what's happening on the seller side, fill out the initial protocol message, and then call ``sendAndReceive``.
 This function takes a few arguments:

 - The topic string that ensures the message is routed to the right bit of code in the other side's node.
 - The session IDs that ensure the messages don't get mixed up with other simultaneous trades.
 - The thing to send.
 It'll be serialised and sent automatically.
 - Finally a type argument, which is the kind of object we're expecting to receive from the other side.

-Once ``sendAndReceive`` is called, the call method will be suspended into a continuation.
-When it gets back we'll do a log message.
-The buyer is supposed to send us a transaction with all the right inputs/outputs/commands in return, with their cash put into the transaction and their signature on it authorising the movement of the cash.
+If we get back something else an exception is thrown.

+Once ``sendAndReceive`` is called, the call method will be suspended into a continuation and saved to persistent storage.
+If the node crashes or is restarted, the protocol will effectively continue as if nothing had happened.
+Your code may remain blocked inside such a call for seconds, minutes, hours or even days in the case of a protocol that needs human interaction!

 .. note:: There are a couple of rules you need to bear in mind when writing a class that will be used as a continuation.
    The first is that anything on the stack when the function is suspended will be stored into the heap and kept alive by